 Because it falls between black tea and green tea, oolong tea offers both of these teas’ benefits, making it one of the healthiest tea varieties you can consume.

-Oolong tea is rich in antioxidants called polyphenols, which include theaflavins, thearubigins and Epigallocatechin gallate (EGCG).
+Oolong tea is rich in antioxidants called polyphenols, which include theaflavins, thearubigins, catechins and Epigallocatechin gallate (EGCG).
 These beneficial compounds account for oolong tea’s positive effects.
-Another beneficial component in it is theanine, an amino acid with relaxing properties.
-The caffeine in oolong tea is also responsible for some of its benefits.9
+Another beneficial component in it is theanine,9 an amino acid with relaxing properties.10 The caffeine in oolong tea is also responsible for some of its benefits, particularly in fat metabolism and weight management.11

-• Helps with weight management: The polyphenols in oolong tea help control fat metabolism in the body by activating certain enzymes.
-A 2001 study published in the Journal of Nutrition found that participants who ingested either full-strength or diluted oolong tea burned 2.9 to 3.4 percent more total calories daily.12
+• Helps with weight management — The polyphenols in oolong tea help control fat metabolism in the body by activating certain enzymes.12 A 2001 study published in the Journal of Nutrition found that participants who ingested either full-strength or diluted oolong tea burned 2.9 to 3.4 percent more total calories daily.13

-• Assists in free radical elimination: The antioxidant properties of polyphenols help remove excessive free radicals in the body, which play a role in various diseases, such as stroke, cancer, diabetes and rheumatoid arthritis.
+• Assists in free radical elimination — The antioxidant properties of polyphenols help remove excessive free radicals in the body,14 which play a role in various diseases, such as stroke, cancer, diabetes and rheumatoid arthritis.

-• May boost brain function: One study found that people who regularly drank black and oolong tea had 64 percent lower risk of brain function decline.
+• May boost brain function — One study conducted on elderly Chinese people found that those who regularly drank black and oolong tea had a 64 percent lower risk of brain function decline.15

 This may be because of various factors, such as the caffeine, which can increase the release of the brain messenger hormones norepinephrine and dopamine, therefore improving mood, attention and brain function.
 The theanine in oolong is believed to help boost attention and relieve anxiety as well.

-• Helps keep your bones strong: Drinking black, green or oolong tea every day (in a 10-year period) is said to increase bone mineral density by 2 percent, according to one study.13 Having a higher bone mineral density may help reduce the risk of fractures.
+• Helps keep your bones strong — Drinking black, green or oolong tea every day (in a 10-year period) is said to increase bone mineral density by 2 percent, according to one study.16 Having a higher bone mineral density may help reduce the risk of fractures.

-• Maintains good heart health: This is believed to be brought on by the antioxidants in the tea.
-One study involving over 76,000 Japanese adults found that those who consumed 8 ounces or more of oolong tea daily reduced their heart disease risk by 61 percent.14
+• Maintains good heart health — This is believed to be brought on by the antioxidants in the tea.
+One study involving over 76,000 Japanese adults found that those who consumed 8 ounces or more of oolong tea daily reduced their heart disease risk by 61 percent.17

-In a separate study done in China, a 39 percent reduced stroke risk was seen in adults who drank 16 ounces of green tea or oolong tea daily.15
+In a separate study done in China, a 39 percent reduced stroke risk was seen in adults who drank 16 ounces of green tea or oolong tea daily.18

 How to Make Oolong Tea

-- If the oolong is rolled in into balls, use 1 teaspoon of tea leaves per 6 ounces of water.
-If what you have are large open leaves, use two tablespoons for the same amount of water.
+- If the oolong is rolled into balls, use 1 teaspoon of tea leaves per 6 ounces of water.
+If what you have are large open leaves, use 2 tablespoons for the same amount of water.

-- Use fresh cold water that has not been boiled before.
+- Use fresh cold water that has not been boiled.
 Do not used distilled water, as it will give your oolong a flat flavor.

 - Boil your water to 180 to 200 degrees Fahrenheit before steeping the tea.